samunplugged/aem-clientlib-webpack-plugin/README.md

 yarn add -D aem-clientlib-webpack-plugin
 ```

-## Setup your Webpack config
-Following code snippets should get you started with this webpack plugin.

-### Set-up your config
-Second, set-up configuration.
+## Set-up configuration file
 A config file is a JS file that exports an Object literal and specifies settings to be used by the plugin.
 Save the following file as: `clientlib.config.js`

-#### JavaScript 1.4 syntax
+### clientlib.config.js
 ```js
 module.exports = {
   // context: this sets the base directory of your project from which all other paths are derived